As the limousine arrived, I watched, wondering who the distinguished rider would be.

 “Ma’am, there’s no upcharge.”

 The driver motioned to my bag.
-I nodded, giving him permission to take the handle.
-My thoughts were on the zipper, God, please don’t let my suitcase spill its contents now.
+I nodded.
+He took the handle.
+God, please don’t let my suitcase spill its contents now, I prayed.

 Seating me, he listed questions faster than I could answer: “Your choice of music?
 Would you prefer the long seat?
 I’ve chosen blue and red lights, unless you’d prefer a different selection.
 Your choice of beverage?
 Air conditioning temperature?”